-As runners we all have our reasons why we push ourselves kilometre after kilometre – our inner daemon that drives us towards that next personal best (PB).
-For most of us, technology has become a critical part of our regime, wether it is heart rate monitor for HR training, our favourite running watch (I love my Garmin 920XT although I admit I dream about the Fenix 5– Black Sapphire with Black Band), and apps ranging from Endomondo, MapMyRun, and Strava.
+As runners, we all have our reasons why we push ourselves kilometre after kilometre – the inner daemon that drives us towards that next personal best (PB).
+For most of us, technology has become a critical part of our regime, whether it is heart rate monitor for HR training, our favourite running watch (I love my Garmin 920XT although I admit, I dream about the Fenix 5 – Black Sapphire with Black Band), and apps ranging from Endomondo, MapMyRun, and Strava.
 Each app in our arsenal serves a purpose, such as great annual statistics with Endomondo, segments and community with Strava, or simply some of the best features without a paid subscription with MapMyRun.
 A new player in the game takes our drive one step further with Winnipeg, Manitoba (Canada) based RaceRunner.

 RaceRunner is a Running App that allows runners from around the world to join and compete in real time races or to join with a buddy to run together – That is right, race in real time, from any where, with anyone!
 Pretty cool right?

-Build by runners for runners, the passionate team at RaceRunner describes their Android and IOS running app as “a whole new app that enables running enthusiastic around the world to race each other on real time.
-The new app goes on to make your daily running experience a more fun and exciting by adding super features like Buddy Run and Free Run”.
+Build by runners for runners, the passionate team at RaceRunner describes their Android and IOS running app as “a whole new app that enables running enthusiastically around the world to race each other on real-time.
+The new app goes on to make your daily running experience more fun and exciting by adding super features like Buddy Run and Free Run”.

 With Hundreds of Running Apps available, Why Create another?

-The main feature of the app, Racing is focused on bringing together individuals who like competitive aspect of running and enabled them to connect with runners around the world and race each other in real time.
+The main feature of the app, Racing is focused on bringing together individuals who like the competitive aspect of running and enabled them to connect with runners around the world and race each other in real-time.
 In addition to regular races scheduled by RaceRunner, users also have the freedom to create their own group race against friends, colleagues, or anyone across the globe.
 Using RaceRunner App you can create a race and invite your friends, no matter where they are.
-Everyone can run in different geographic locations, but at the same time together in a real time race.
+Everyone can run in different geographic locations, but at the same time together in a real-time race.